Seanny123/seanaubin.github.io/content/post/2020-03-14-Eternal-Disagreements.md

 Every domain has it's set of languages which battle for supremacy.
 Data Science is a constant battle between R, Python and Julia.
 Back-end web developers argue incessantly about the agility of Ruby on Rails and the speed of Go.
 Furthermore, new languages are constantly [emerging from academia to change the landscape of what's possible](https://graydon2.dreamwidth.org/253769.html), so this paragraph is probably out of date by the time I've published it.

-Ideally, teaching basic Computer Science concepts, such as functions and variables, would have found an ideal language by now.
+Ideally, teaching basic Computer Science concepts, such as functions and variables, should have found an agreed-upon language.
 However, as shown by the researchers of the Quorum language, [very little empirical evidence](https://quorumlanguage.com/evidence.html) has been collected on this problem.

 But maybe syntax and error messages are secondary to visualisation?
 Tooling a language for visualization is called Projectional or Structured Editing.
 Allowing the manipulation of that visualisation to modify the code that generated it is called Bidirectional Manipulation.
 All of these problems are incredibly challenging.
-A lot of people think it requires designing totally new languages/interfaces.
+Many people think this problem requires designing totally new languages and interfaces.
 Steven Krouse has made an [excellent overview of previous attempts](https://futureofcoding.org/catalog/).